DOMjudge/domjudge/doc/manual/install-domserver.rst

 ```````````````````

 * The operating system is Linux or another Unix variant.
 DOMjudge has mostly
-  been tested with Debian Linux, but should work on other environments.
+  been tested with Debian and Ubuntu, but should work on other environments.
 * It is probably necessary that you have root access to be able to install
   the necessary components, but it's not required for actually running the
-  domserver.
+  DOMserver.
 * A TCP/IP network which connects the DOMserver and the judgehosts, and
   DOMjudge and the team workstations.
 All of these machines only need HTTP(S)
   access to the DOMserver.